ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 ### Features

-Both the components provides support for the basic text formatting options as follows:
+Both components provide support for the following basic text formatting options:

 1. Bold
 2. Italics
 3. Numbered List
 4. Bulleted List

-The `nimble-rich-text-editor` component will also offer APIs and interactive methods to format texts in the following ways:
+The `nimble-rich-text-editor` component will also offer APIs and interactive methods to format text in the following ways:

 1. Using the buttons located below the editor to modify the text formatting for the selected texts.
 2. Using the keyboard shortcuts to modify the text formatting in the editor.